Welcome to today's edition of the Rush 24-7 podcast.

 Chaos.

-I can't see it happening because I can't see these superdelegates.
+I can't see it happening because I can't see these superdelegates if nothing else happens between now.

-Let's let's just follow me on this.
+Let's just follow me on this is hypothetically.

 Let's say something comes out.

-Let's say they do find a video tape of Wright going off on America and Obama's in there nodding his head.
+Let's say they do find a videotape of Wright going off on America and Obama's in there nodding his head.

 Let's just say they find that.